iWinston/typeorm-plus/docs/decorator-reference.md

 * `scale: number` - The scale for a decimal (exact numeric) column (applies only for decimal column), which represents the number of digits to the right of the decimal point and must not be greater than precision.
 Used in some column types.
+* `zerofill: boolean` - Puts `ZEROFILL` attribute on to a numeric column.
+Works only for MySQL.
+* `unsigned: boolean` - Puts `UNSIGNED` attribute on to a numeric column.
+Works only for MySQL.
+If you specify `ZEROFILL` for a numeric column, MySQL automatically adds the `UNSIGNED` attribute to this column.
 * `charset: string` - Defines a column character set.
 Not supported by all database types.
 * `collation: string` - Defines a column collation.
 * `enum: string[]|AnyEnum` - Used in `enum` column type to specify list of allowed enum values.
 You can specify array of values or specify a enum class.
+* `asExpression: string` - Generated column expression.
+Supports only in [MySQL](https://dev.mysql.com/doc/refman/5.7/en/create-table-generated-columns.html).
+* `generatedType: "VIRTUAL"|"STORED"` - Generated column type.
+Supports only in [MySQL](https://dev.mysql.com/doc/refman/5.7/en/create-table-generated-columns.html).
+* `hstoreType: "object"|"string"` - Return type of `HSTORE` column.
+Returns value as string or as object.
+Used only in [Postgres](https://www.postgresql.org/docs/9.6/static/hstore.html).
 * `array: boolean` - Used for postgres column types which can be array (for example int[]).
+* `transformer: ValueTransformer` - Specifies a value transformer that is to be used to (un)marshal this column when reading or writing to the database.

 Learn more about [entity columns](entities.md#entity-columns).